WPZgithub/CEFCON/README.md

 You can run the `run_CEFCON.sh` bash file for a usage example.

 - Output (in the output folder `${OUT_DIR}/`):
-    - A cell-lineage-specific GRN with default name "cl_GRN.csv"
+    - The constructed cell-lineage-specific GRN with default name "cl_GRN.csv";
-    - Gene embeddings with default name "gene_embs.csv"
+    - The obtained gene embeddings with default name "gene_embs.csv";
-    - A list of driver regulators with default name "driver_regulators.csv"
+    - A list of identified driver regulators with default name "driver_regulators.csv";
-    - A list of RGMs with default name "RGMs.csv"
+    - A list of obtained RGMs with default name "RGMs.csv";
+    - The AUCell activity matrix of the obtained RGMs with default name "AUCell_mtx.csv".

 ## Citation
 Please cite the following paper, if you find the repository or the paper useful.